mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-We can specify additional fields we want to calculate in the *group stage*, and as many as we're required to accomplish our goal.
+We can specify additional fields we want to calculate in the *group stage*, and as many as were required to accomplish our goal.

 Here, we are going to group on the value of *year*, as before.
 We also calculate a new field called *num_films_in_year* using the *$sum* accumulator expression.
-Each time group categorizes a document for us, the *sum* expression gets called.
-Since we specified a value of 1, each matching document is going to *sum 1* to the value of *num_films_in_year*.
+Each time *group* categorizes a document for us, the *sum* expression gets called.
+Since we specified a value of *1*, each matching document is going to *sum 1* to the value of *num_films_in_year*.
 Let's see it in action.

 ```javascript
 // grouping by year and getting a count per year using the { $sum: 1 } pattern